What is Real History of the Americas?

 Who organizes Real History of the Americas?

-FLC student leaders Shawn Rico and Ruthie Edd have co-coordinated the upcoming 9th annual RHOA with the help of dozens of student clubs, volunteers and FLC staff members.
-RHOA committee members for 2016-17 include: Ruthie Edd, Shawn Rico, Courtney Collins, Deionna Vigil, Stacy John, Bryan Dalla-Cundiff; with staff members Charles Leslie, Shirena Trujillo Long, Nancy Stoffer, and Joey Dell; and faculty member Kay Holmes.
-College sponsors include: Club del Centro & El Centro, Common Ground Diversity Programming, Student Union Productions (SUP), Native American Center, Prism, and the Community Concert Hall.
+FLC student leaders Ruthie Edd and Monica Maes have co-coordinated the upcoming 9th annual RHOA with the help of dozens of student clubs, volunteers and FLC staff members.
+RHOA committee members for 2016-17 include: Courtney Collins, Deionna Vigil, Stacy John, Bryan Dalla-Cundiff; with staff members Charles Leslie, Shirena Trujillo Long, Nancy Stoffer, and Joey Dell; and faculty member Dr. Kay Holmes.
+College sponsors include: Club del Centro & El Centro, Common Ground Diversity Programming, Student Union Productions (SUP), Native American Center, the Community Concert Hall, Office of the President, Division of Student Affairs, Residential Hall Association, and others.

 What is Indigenous People’s Day?
 Across the country, cities and universities are declaring Columbus Day as Indigenous Peoples’ Day.
 The City of Durango passed the resolution on Jan.
 5, 2016, and the full resolution can be seen at: http://www.durangogov.org/documentcenter/view/6088/.
 At FLC, the Associated Students of FLC (ASFLC) and the Board of Trustees formally approved their resolutions in the academic year 2015-16